Afrikaner Weerstandsbeweging: Post-apartheid

+On 24 December 1996, members of the AWB planted two explosive devices at a Shoprite supermarket in Worcester, Western Cape, killing four civilians and wounding 60 more approximately.
+Only two of the four bombs that had been installed detonated.
+Despite this the explosion killed four civilians, including three children.
+It was not until September 2013 when the victims and the perpetrators of the attack spoke, thanks to an initiative of the Victim-Aggressor Dialogue Program.

 On 17 June 2001, Terre'Blanche was sentenced to six years in prison for assaulting a petrol station employee, John Ndzima, to such an extent as to cause permanent brain damage, and the attempted murder of a security guard and former employee, Paul Motshabi.
 Terre'Blanche was released in June 2004 after serving three years in Rooigrond Prison near Mafikeng.
 During his time in prison, he became a born-again Christian and claimed he had moderated many of his more ethno-nationalist views and preached reconciliation as 'prescribed by God'.

 In April 2007, AWB posters appeared at the 13th Klein Karoo National Arts Festival in Oudtshoorn.
 Several posters made reference to the Bok van Blerk song "De la Rey", an Afrikaans hit record about the Boer General as well as to South Africa's former Coat of Arms.
 Organisers were quick to remove the posters.

 In March 2008, the AWB announced it was re-activating for 'populist' reasons, citing the encouragement of the public.
 Reasons for their return include: the electricity crisis, corruption across government departments and rampant crime.
 Plans include a demand for land that they claim is legally theirs in terms of the Sand River Convention of 1852 and other historical treaties, through the International Court of Justice in The Hague if necessary, and if that failed, taking up arms.
 In April 2008, Terre'Blanche was to be the speaker at several AWB rallies in Vryburg, Middelburg and Pretoria.
 Several areas in South Africa have been earmarked as part of a future Volkstaat according to three critical title deeds.
 The areas include Vryheid in KwaZulu-Natal, the old Republics of Stellaland and Goshen in the far North-West and sections of the Free State.

-The Mail & Guardian newspaper reported in 2008 that the AWB group has over 5,000 members, and appeals to 18- to 35-year-olds to join the organisation's youth wing.
-The South African press reported in 2016 that the AWB continue to use social media to recruit new members.
+The Mail & Guardian newspaper in 2008 reported that the AWB group had over 5,000 members, and appealed to 18- to 35-year-olds to join the organisation's youth wing.
+The South African press reported in 2016 that the AWB continued to use social media to recruit new members.

-In 2010, Terre'Blanche was killed by an employee on his farm, and Steyn von Rönge was announced as new leader of the organisation.
+In 2010, Terre'Blanche was murdered by an employee on his farm, and Steyn von Rönge was announced as the new leader of the organisation.